— Our Blogs and Nothing But Our Blogs

 35 comment(s)Posted: November 07, 2011 at 08:43 PM |

 Transaction Oracle: Phillies Sign ThomePhiladelphia Phillies sign 1B/DH/PH/3B (I kid) to a one year/ $1.25 million contract.
 I'm slightly surprised that he's coming back.That last appearance for the Indians at third base seemed like such a nice ending to one heck of a ride.
 But the man can still hit and I'd much rather have Thome as Ryan Howard insurance, DH in the AL games (and if all goes according to plan, the World Series) and primary pinch-hitter than Ross Gload for instance.
 Yes, Thome comes with issues.
 Can he still handle ...Read More...

 Transaction Oracle: Diamondbacks - Signed BlancoArizona Diamondbacks - Signed C Henry Blanco to a $1.2 million contract with a 2013 mutual option for $1.24 million.

 I'm not sure that the re-signing of a 40 year old backup catcher to a one year deal merits comment.
 In general that is.

+Transaction Oracle: Dodgers - Re-signed Juan RiveraLos Angeles Dodgers - Signed OF Juan Rivera to a 1-year, $4.5 million contract with club option for 1-year, $3.5 million.
+This is a signing that makes me want to take a paint tutorial (Billy is pretty loyal to the Royals though and might not be available).
+Words will have to be enough.
 Honestly though this isn't an objectively terrible signing.
 I can't readily identify 60 better corner outfielders, so he's (arguably) playing on merit.
 He isn't horrendously overpaid and there's no long-term ...Read More...

 3 comment(s)Posted: November 05, 2011 at 02:52 AM |

 Transaction Oracle: 2012 ZIPS Projections - New York MetsObviously not a great year for the Mets at 77-85, but if you just went by the tenor of the media reports, thanks to the Wilpon/Madoff turmoil, you'd think the Mets played like the 1993 edition that went 59-103.
 The team spent most of the year, playing "sort of OK-ish" and while never really in any kind of risk of being relevant, weren't Astrotastic horrible.